Citation, DOI, disclosures and article data

 Rheumatic spondylodiscitis is a non-infectious condition that has been shown to occur in about 8% of patients with ankylosing spondylitis, as detected at radiography.

-There is some debate about aetiology.
+There is some debate about etiology.
 Hypotheses range from spinal (stress) fractures to a local delay in the ankylosing process compared to adjacent levels resulting in the last mobile segment.

 Radiography depicts irregularities and erosions of the vertebral endplates that are not related to the anterior or posterior edge but rather to the central portion; such findings are now known to be late features of spondyloarthritis.

 Treatment and prognosis

 There is no consensus regarding management of these lesions and especially when to perform a surgical intervention.

 The mainstay of surgical treatment consists of instrumentation and fusion, with correction of kyphotic deformity, if present.

 Since radiological appearance, mechanical consequences, prognosis and management in extensive lesions differ from localised lesions, it has been questioned whether the latter should be classified as Andersson lesions.

-Some advocate the eponym "Andersson lesion" to be preserved to extensive lesions, which is actually a spinal pseudarthrosis and the final common pathway of several different aetiologies.
+Some advocate the eponym "Andersson lesion" to be preserved to extensive lesions, which is actually a spinal pseudarthrosis and the final common pathway of several different etiologies.

 History and etymology

 It is named after a Swedish radiologist, Olof Andersson who first described the findings in 1937 whilst working at St Eriks Hospital in Stockholm 1.